Guess what, I text him.

 I pause, not sure of what to text back.
-Perhaps I could talk about the bubbling worry inside of me, but I already did that so much.
-We talked about it yesterday.
-He can’t keep being the person I shout my worries to.
+I could talk about the bubbling worry inside of me, but I already did that so much.
+We talked about my anxiety yesterday.
+He can’t keep being the only person I shout my worries to.

-I’m not sure when I started double guessing whether or not to tell people about my writing struggles.
+I’m not sure when I started double guessing whether I should tell people about my writing struggles.
 I guess it started in high school since I got more serious about publishing then.
 But everyone kept repeating how I wouldn’t be able to afford to live as a writer.
-‘Writer’s don’t get paid that much.
-It’s not like you’ll become J. K. Rowling famous either.’
+Writers don’t get paid that much.
+It’s not like you’ll become famous either.

 That’s when I stopped.
 Instead of giving them the joy of being right, I stopped talking.

-When I think through what I need to do for writing, it can sound like I’m complaining.
-It’s easy to tell when my friends are losing interest when I ‘complain’.
-Their word count diminishes to “okay” or “yeah, I think so too.”
+When I think through what I need to do, it can sound like I’m complaining.
+It’s easy to tell when my friends are losing interest when I “complain.”
+Their word count diminishes to okay or yeah.

-I still worry about ‘complaining’ too much even though it doesn’t bother my friends as much as I think it does.
-Sometimes, I’ll ask for permission before I mention my writing.
-Other times, I’ll stop typing the text and think back to the last time I ‘complained’ to them.
+I still worry about complaining too much even though it doesn’t bother my friends as much as I think it does.
+Sometimes, I’ll ask for permission before I even mention my writing.
+Other times, I’ll stop typing and think back to the last time I complained to them.
 If it was recent, I’ll delete the message.
-Sometimes I’ll delete the message after I press send, so I don’t have to see the message stare back at me when they don’t reply fast.
+Sometimes I’ll delete it after I press send, so I don’t have to see the message stare back at me when they don’t reply fast.

 On days I don’t tell them, my muscles are tense.
 I write out everything I can think of that could fix my writing.
 I pace as if that’ll help me think of a quicker answer.